-or the tibial plateau angle (TPA).
+As one of the original osteotomy techniques, it aims to reduce the Tibial Plateau Angle.
 By changing the TPA, when a dog bears weight the forces acting on the joint are neutralized.
-In a dog with CCL injury, neutralizing the forces eliminates forward thrust of the tibia in relation to the femur.
-In essence, these osteotomy procedures alter the biomechanics of the joint and eliminate the need for the CCL.
+In a dog with CCL injury, neutralizing the forces eliminates the thrust of the tibia in relation to the femur.
+This technique alters the biomechanics of the joint and eliminates the need for the CCL.

 TPLO surgery involves making a cut in the bone, called an osteotomy, and rotating the cut piece of bone to reduce the TPA.
 The cut bone is then stabilized with a bone plate and screws.
-Once the bone has healed (~8 weeks), the plate and screws are no longer necessary.
-They are typically left in place unless there is a problem associated with the plate such as infection or irritation.
-A small percentage of patients that have the TPLO may, at some point in the fut
+Once the bone has healed, the plate and screws are no longer necessary.
+They're typically left in place unless there is a problem associated with the plate such as infection or irritation.